noteable-io/kernels/docs/docs/getting-started/using-your-kernel.md

 title: Using your Kernel
 ---

-Currently, kernels are only usable on Noteable if they are built by [noteable-io/kernels](https://github.com/noteable-io/kernels), or built using `Custom Project Kernels`.
+Currently, kernels are only usable on Noteable if they are built by [noteable-io/kernels](https://github.com/noteable-io/kernels).
 We don't currently support using custom images built by external systems.

 When support for this changes, we'll let you know!